iSchool-590PR-2017Fall/Final-project/README.md

  - The whole program applies the idea of recursion.
 The following figure can also helps to clarify the algorithm.
  ![try1](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Tic-tac-toe-game-tree.svg/2000px-Tic-tac-toe-game-tree.svg.png)

+# The following section are deletable.
+Another reference section and folder layout can be updated.
+ #
+ #
+ #
+ #
+#
 ### Hypothesis before running the simulation:
   As there is no policy or strategy for Monte Carlo, it will randomly choose all possible positions.
 Human have policy to win, in this way, it will fail for many times.